The Comedy of Errors (musical)

 The Comedy of Errors is a musical with a book and lyrics by Trevor Nunn and music by Guy Woolfenden.
 It is based on the William Shakespeare play, The Comedy of Errors, which had previously been adapted for the musical stage as The Boys from Syracuse by Richard Rodgers, Lorenz Hart and George Abbott in 1938.
 The London production won the Olivier Award for Best New Musical in 1977.

 Background

 While enjoying a holiday in Ephesus, Antipholus and Dromio of Syracuse are mistaken for their long-lost twin brothers Dromio and Antipholus of Ephesus by Adriana, who is married to the latter.
 Certain her husband's wandering eye has noticed the many temptations awaiting him in town, she is determined to win back his undivided attention.
 Comic complications arise when she pursues the wrong Antipholus and tries to woo him home.

 The theatre critic Irving Wardle said of the score, "It does not give you much to hum on the way out, but it supplies a springboard into dramatic song and dance."
 The original Royal Shakespeare Company production received generally good reviews and was described as "stylish, colorful, and rich in comic detail" by various critics.
+Michael Billington observed later that "at first the music, with its mock-Theodorakis numbers and Zorba-like dances, seemed to impede the farcical momentum.
+But by the time the production reached the Aldwych in 1977, text and music were perfectly integrated".